How To Apply

 Food Security

-The Foundation wants families and communities, primarily in Chicago’s Austin neighborhood, to thrive through healthy bodies and healthy food.
+The Foundation wants families and communities, primarily in Chicago’s Austin neighborhood, to thrive, and access to fresh food is a key component of that.
 Through its food security initiative, the Foundation supports several programs that address hunger and increase access to healthy food.

 Additionally, CFF is a founding member of Austin Fresh, a five-year commitment to advancing Austin quality-of-life plan goals related to expanding healthy retail options, supporting community gardens and local food production, growing food enterprises, and protecting and strengthening food assistance programs.
 Austin Fresh is funded by The Builder’s Initiative, The Christopher Family Foundation, The Lumpkin Family Foundation, Food, Land, Opportunity, and the Walter Mander Foundation.
 Decisions are made with participation from Austin Coming Together.